What is ‘double opt-in’?

 If you manually add a new email address to your list then everything will work the same as before.
 However if a person requests to be added to your mailing list through your website’s sign up form then they will be sent an email asking them to confirm that they wish their email address to be added to your list.

 You will now see a list of confirmed users and a second list of unconfirmed users (i.e. they have entered their address, but not clicked on the link in the email).
 Your Emails sent through the mailing list script will only be sent to confirmed users.
 This change applies to all web hosting and reseller hosting customers.

 Why have we made this change?

 Double opt-in is the Email marketing industry’s best practice method of building and maintaining subscription lists.
 It helps to cut down on the amount of unsolicited Emails being sent and received and ensures your brand does not become associated with spam through no fault of your own.
-It also stops our servers being blacklisted for sending unsolicited email, it is vital that servers stay clear of blacklists as it stops you receiving form results submitted on your website (for example).
+It also stops our servers being blocklisted for sending unsolicited email, it is vital that servers stay clear of blocklists as it stops you receiving form results submitted on your website (for example).

 The new opt-in system will be effective from Monday 16th March.

 Email marketing links: